 The Self-Directed IRA fees Person B mentions can be found below, taken straight from Big-Name Custodian's website.
 They are paired side-by-side with Broad Financial's Self-Directed IRA custodian fees, which show a stark contrast in how much a custodian can charge annually.

 As a result of the Big-Name Custodian's asset-based model, annual fees escalate according to the total value of your assets.
 So as you succeed in making money with each investment, they proceed to charge you more and more as a reward for your profit procuring.

 With Broad Financial, “E” words are not part of our vocabulary.
 Instead, when we talk about our Self-Directed IRA LLC fees, we emphasize words that start with “F,” such as fair, flat-rate, and forthright.
 As demonstrated in a helpful chart on our website, establishing an IRA LLC with Checkbook Control comes with a one-time $1,295 set-up fee, a one-time $100 set-up fee for the custodian Madison Trust (our sister company), and an ongoing $100 quarterly fee.

 This means that your first year with Broad Financial will result in $1,695 in fees, and with that, you are paying for the freedom that the Self-Directed IRA checkbook model offers.
 Better yet, each year after that, Broad Financial's quarterly Self-Directed IRA fee schedule will only cost you $400.
-The quarterly fee does not change based on your assets, and their are no additional or hidden fees that come with maintaining your account.
+The quarterly fee does not change based on your assets, and there are no additional or hidden fees that come with maintaining your account.

 Meanwhile, over at Big Name Custodian...well, the BBB reviews speak for themselves.
 The following is from k j: